Edison's Incandescent Lamp

 British physicist and chemist Joseph Swan and American inventor Thomas Edison demonstrated the first instances of commercial production of incandescent lamps.
 Although Swan began experimenting with incandescent light bulbs earlier, it was Edison’s design which was ultimately adopted.

 Swan’s Light Bulb

 In 1850, Swan began working with carbonized paper filaments enclosed in evacuated glass bulbs.
-By 1860, he demonstrated a good working device, but he lacked a vacuum effective enough and an adequate supply of electricity, which resulted in a short lifespan for the bulb and an ineffective light source.
+By 1860, he demonstrated a good working device, but he lacked sufficient vacuum and an adequate supply of electricity, which resulted in a short lifespan for the bulb and an ineffective light source.